Table of Contents

 If you've set Audacity to remove temp data, the chance to restore your unsaved Audacity files may minimize then.

 Audacity contains an AutoSave feature that can fully help you out when you lose an unsaved record in Audacity.
-When you lost track in Audacity without saving, or the Audacity suddenly closes or crashes, you can automatically bring the lost recording back with below steps:
+When you lost track in Audacity without saving, or the Audacity suddenly closes or crashes, you can automatically bring the lost recording back with the below steps:

 Step 1.
 Quick Audacity first if the program is still running but the projects are missing.